20tab/twentytab-model-to-bidimensional/README.md

 A django app that returns a bidimensional representation of a given model and queryset following foreign keys recursively

+* It doesn't work with many-to-many fields yet

 ## Installation

 Use the following command: <b><i>pip install twentytab-model-to-bidimensional</i></b>